solangegueiros/brz-token-bridge/docs/Bridge.md

 This function add an address in the `MONITOR_ROLE`.

-Only owner can call it,
+Only owner can call it.
-which is the address defined in constructor: DEFAULT_ADMIN_ROLE or another address added in this role.

 Can not be called if the Bridge is paused.

 Parameters: address of monitor to be added

 Returns: bool - true if it is sucessful

 ### `delMonitor(address monitorAddress) → bool` (external)